tinynow/matt-kreiling.website/drafts/picking-it-back-up.md

 I was so proud of myself for the first month of developing in the open.
 I spun up a website and wrote five blog posts, learned a whole bunch and shipped despite doing deep dives.

+Then I dropped it.

-A month and a half later.
-I am picking up the work again.
+A month and a half later I am picking up the work again.

 ## What happened to my velocity
 In some software development practices, velocity is the amount of work you get done.

-Life's velocity did not slow, but I can't really blame all the happenings in my life for not working towards one of my handful of large goals.
+Life's velocity did not slow, but I can't blame all the happenings in my life for not working towards one of my handful of large goals.

 Building up this website, filling it up with content is critical to flexibility in my career because I do not have enough evidence of my expertise and abilities.
 My job is behind the walls of a government agency, hidden within codebases I cannot share and non-coding activities that I need to write about (before I forget).
 It's Important Work.